 In-line heater (non-circulating): An in-line heater heats the engine coolant directly by splicing into the coolant hose.
 It should only be installed by professionals.

 Bolt-on external heater: This attaches to the engine block and heats the engine directly.
 Coolant is then indirectly heated.
 It should be professionally installed.

 Professionals are often required because an electrical cord has to be properly routed through the engine compartment.
 Installed incorrectly, the cord can become damaged, and the heater will fail to work.

 Who Needs One?

-Since Cleveland experiences hard freezes, engine heaters can be beneficial.
+Since Cleveland experiences hard freezes, and winter is hard on cars, engine heaters can be beneficial.
 We recommend considering investing in a heater to protect your vehicle.

 If your car isn't used daily (and therefore not warmed regularly), engine block heaters can also be useful.
 For example, they're a popular option for drag racers who leave their vehicles sitting between races.

 Vehicles with diesel engines will also benefit from engine heaters.
 This is because diesel engines require higher temperatures than gasoline-powered vehicles to fire the fuel.
 Vehicles that use non-synthetic oil may also benefit from a heater.